cnk-cnk/Python_NETFLIX/README.md

 - Answering the business task listed above
 # Findings
-- We observe that we have more Movies than TV shows added on NETFLIX Well, we can't give a conclusion because we are doing exploratory analysis In order to confidently answer this question we have to do some statistical test like hypothesis testing....
+- We observe that we have more Movies than TV shows added on NETFLIX

 - We have a lot of variations throughout the years.
 We first have very few and constant addings from [2008 - 2014] for Movies, a sudden rise from [2014 - 2018] then a fall from